naschemaa/afinity/README.md

 * export product key list.
 * protect product keys with password.

-## When will the source code be available on GitHub?
+## When will the first version be available on GitHub?
 To be honest, I don't have any precise date.
-However, the first upload might be when I'll finish a stable version.
+However, the first (actual) upload might occur when I'll finish a stable version.
+I'll at least be realeasing some files.

 Thank you.